Breast awareness & screening

 - a nipple discharge that occurs without squeezing

 - a change in the skin of your breast such as redness or dimpling

 - an unusual pain that doesn't go away.

 Nine out of 10 breast changes aren't due to cancer, but it's important to see a doctor to be sure.
 If you find a breast change that's unusual for you, see your doctor without delay.

-For more information on checking your own breasts, download Finding breast cancer early: every woman's guide to breast health or contact the Cancer Helpline on 13 11 20 for a copy.
+For more information on checking your own breasts, download Finding breast cancer early: every woman's guide to breast health or contact the Cancer Council on 13 11 20 for a copy.